IT IS FINALLY HERE! WHAT YOU ALL HAVE BEEN WAITING FOR!

 Peggy also spoke at our annual business meeting of the NFB Senior Division.
 She shared some of the challenges in researching people when very little was written about them.
 The schools for the blind wrote about the sighted personnel and teachers but neglected much information about their students.
 Reading through old copies of local newspapers and other archival documents she can sometimes glimpse a picture of someone’s life often through the eyes of relatives and children or grandchildren.
 She noted that we must continue to learn about these blind friends from the past for they truly are our history.

 The audience was most attentive and I hope will be able to furnish Ms. Chong with some new leads or help her solve some mysteries about those blind people she has found so very little information about.
-We fully support this much-needed work she is endeavoring to put forth on the ordarary lives of blind men and women living ordinary lives under extraordinary circumstances.
+We fully support this much-needed work she is endeavoring to put forth on the ordinary lives of blind men and women living ordinary lives under extraordinary circumstances.

 Ruth Sager,